wodby/docs/1.0/docs/stacks/drupal/local.md

 1. Clone [docker4drupal repository](https://github.com/wodby/docker4drupal) and switch to the [latest stable tag](https://github.com/wodby/docker4drupal/releases) or download/unpack the source code from the [latest release](https://github.com/wodby/docker4drupal/releases)
 2. Optional: for Drupal 8 or 7 comment out corresponding `DRUPAL_TAG` and `NGINX_VHOST_PRESET` in `.env` file
+3. For PHP <8.2 switch mail sending to `ssmtp` (see [why](#mail-sending))
 4. [Configure domains](#domains)
-3. From project root directory run `docker-compose up -d` or `make up` to start containers.
+5. From project root directory run `docker-compose up -d` or `make up` to start containers.
 Give it 10-20 seconds to initialize after the start
-5. That's it!
+6. That's it!
 Proceed with Drupal installation at http://drupal.docker.localhost:8000.
 Default database user, password and database name are all `drupal`, database host is `mariadb`

 ### Mount my codebase